 For two decades Bob Wall was a force on the tournament circuit placing 1st or 2nd in every major karate championship from 1965 to 1972.
-Mr. Wall was also a member of the legendary quintet of Chuck Norris, Mike Stone, Joe Lewis, and Skipper Mullins sweeping the world professional titles for 1970, 71, & 72.
+Mr. Bob Wall was also a member of the legendary quintet of Chuck Norris, Mike Stone, Joe Lewis, and Skipper Mullins sweeping the world professional titles for 1970, 1971, and 1972.

-In 1975 Mr. Wall authored the first, "Who’s Who in the Martial Arts and Directory of Black Belts" which included over 5,000 martial art schools.
+In 1975 Mr. Bob Wall authored the first, “Who’s Who in the Martial Arts and Directory of Black Belts” which included over 5,000 martial art schools.
 This archive pays honor to the men and women whose success and achievements laid the foundation for generations of future martial artists.
-Today Mr. Wall continues his vision and is the driving force and inspiration behind "WorldBlackBelt.com".
+Mr. Bob Wall continued his vision and was the driving force and inspiration behind “WorldBlackBelt.com”.

 Mr. Bob Wall has trained in many styles and systems with some of the most prominent martial arts legends.
 He studied judo under “Judo” Gene LeBell and Al Thomas, Okinawa-te under Gordon Doversola and Shorin-Ryu under Joe Lewis, Boxing under Chuck “The Hurricane Kid” Simonini, Jujitsu under the world famous Machado Brothers, and Tae Kwon Do under Chuck Norris.
 “Joe and Gene toughened me up”, Mr. Bob Wall said.
 “But it was Chuck Norris that turned me into a complete martial artist and in the process taught me a lot of life’s lessons”.